CS-205-S21/team_1_4/README.md

 3) Use the Logout button when done with likeing/disliking pets, and after any modifications to profile.
 Exiting out may just cause an error with storing and saving information.
 4) This app is meant to be used as a short-term matchmaking system, for users who want to match with pets and message adoptees in the process of gettng a pet.
 5) At first, since we do not have the backing of any shelters, we will be using sample pet data, which cannot be adopted since they are static.
 When we get backing of a shelter, this app will be more useful.
-6) We did not patent this name or any names associated with this project.
+6) We did not patent or trademark this name or any names associated with this project.
 We are currently non-profit and are not trying to gain a profit for this project.
 We did not use any outside code, other than created libraries like sort, or art we did not create ourselves.

 # Building and Running our System:
 To build this system, just download our source code, as well as any database included with